maisiesadler53/Distributed_gol/README.md

 Separate your SDL controller (which captures keypresses from a user) from the GoL logic that evolves a board and produces images.
-You must be able to run the SDL controller as a client on a local machine, and the GoL engine as a server on an AWS node, and have commands input on the controller manage the behaviour of the GoL engine.
+You must be able to run the SDL controller as a client on a local machine, and the GoL engine as a server on an AWS node.

+Start by implementing a basic controller which can evolve Game of Life for the number of turns specified in `gol.Params.Turns`.
+Test your implementation using `go test -v -run=TestGol/-1$` *on the controller*.

+You should report the number of cells that are still alive *every 2 seconds* to the local controller.
+The controller should then publish an `AliveCellsCount` event.
+Test your implementation using `go test -v -run=TestAlive` *on the controller*.

+The local controller should be able to output the state of the board after all turns have completed as a PGM image.
+Test your implementation using `go test -v -run=TestPgm/-1$` *on the controller*.

+Finally, the local controller should be able to manage the behaviour of the GoL engine according to the following rules:

-- If `s` is pressed, generate a PGM file on the AWS node with the current state of the board.
+- If `s` is pressed, the controller should generate a PGM file with the current state of the board.
 - If `q` is pressed, close the controller client program without causing an error on the GoL server.
 A new controller should be able to take over